razorpay/blade/rfcs/2024-08-21-motion-presets.md

 </a>
 </p>

-### Page Transitions with Framer Motion and React Router
+### Page Transitions with Motion React and React Router

 Goal of the POC was to make sure if its possible to animate some part of the page while keeping the other part of the page stable.
 It was success with framer motion